kavnish/kavnish.github.io/pages/timeline.md

 **2023-07-27**

-`audio modality trade-offs information density for higher dimensionality, I believe solving audio efficiently needs a whole another approach that would involve first bringing the dimentionality down to discrete tokens and then learning those tokens autoregressively.
-Just that this audio quantization step should be audio segment importance/eventful-ness aware since our ears are sensitive to very ephemeral acoutic events which might not be avery efficiently modelled by current frame based methods.`
+`audio modality trade-offs information density for higher dimensionality, I believe solving audio efficiently needs a whole another approach that would involve first bringing the dimensionality down to discrete tokens and then learning those tokens auto-regressively.
+Just that this audio quantization step should be audio segment importance/eventful-ness aware since our ears are sensitive to very ephemeral acoustic events which might not be avery efficiently modelled by current frame based methods.`

 **2023-07-15**